Renatuscape/Nyarlathopet/README.md

 **Load Horror objects**
 * ✅ Create loader class for Horrors.json
-* Create repository for horrors that can be called to retrieve them by stat or ID
+* ✅ Create repository for horrors
     * Ensure only copies are handed out from the repository, to prevent edits to base blueprint

 **Map locations JSON**
 * ✅ Create .json data
 * ✅ Create loader
-* Create repository
+* ✅ Create repository

 ### Gameplay Scene 👈
 **Sanctuary**
 * ✅ Toggle info and buttons on/off according to whether a pet exists
 * ✅ Display pet stats if one exists
 * Implement Book of Masks
-* Implement summoning
+* 🔄 Implement summoning
     * "Begin Ritual" button should start a summoning sequence that consumes items/cultists/own stats and some sanity
     * Will require separate menu, or even separate scene?
 * Implement worship